 The mother and father of a newborn as well as anyone who adopts a child (including their spouse's child) are entitled to parental leave without pay of up to 65 consecutive weeks.
 Parental leave is in addition to the maternity leave of up to 18 weeks or, in the case of the father, paternity leave of up to 5 weeks.
-Parental leave begins in or after the week of your child's birth or, in the case of adoption, the week the child is entrusted to your care, or the week in which you leave your work to go to a place outside Québec to pick up the child.
+Parental leave of 65 weeks begins in or after the week of your child's birth or, in the case of adoption, the week the child is entrusted to your care, or the week in which you leave your work to go to a place outside Québec to pick up the child.
 Parental leave ends no later than 78 weeks after the birth of your child or, in the case of adoption, 78 weeks after the child was entrusted to your care.

-At your request, the parental leave is suspended, divided or extended if required by your state of health or that of your child.
+At your request, the parental leave may be suspended, divided or extended if required by your state of health or that of your child.
 In other situations, at your request and with your employer's consent, the leave may be divided into weeks.

 You must give your employer at least three weeks' notice prior to taking parental leave, indicating the date on which your leave will begin and the date on which you will return to work.
+This period may be shorter if the presence of the parent is required with the child or the mother because of their state of health.
 Notice may be shorter in certain cases.